Leonardo-Boss/suckless-site/libs.suckless.org/index.md

-This directory contains the libraries which have been created by the suckless community during the time.
+This directory contains the libraries which have been created or maintained by the suckless community.